Who is the Master of Science in Business Information Technology for?

 Certificates #2 and #3: You will choose two certificates from the following groups:

-Please visit Drexel's Graduate Catalog for MS in Business Information Technology course requirements and a sample plan of study.
+Please visit Drexel's Graduate Catalog for the MS in Business Information Technology course requirements and a sample plan of study.

 Career Outlook for Business Information Technology